vault27/Foundation/paloalto.md

 - Random Early Drop drops traffic randomly, so RED may affect legitimate traffic
 - SYN Cookies is more resource-intensive
 - Monitor the firewall, and if SYN Cookies consumes too many resources, switch to RED
+- Port Scan Protection is available only in zone protection profile, not in DoS profile

 ### Interfaces